Steven-M-Hill/MRCL/README.md

 ### Manuscript analysis scripts

-R scripts and functions are provided in the [code](code) directory to reproduce the results in Section 3 of the manuscript.
+R scripts and functions to reproduce the results in Section 3 of the manuscript are provided in the [code](code) directory.

-To run the analysis scripts, your working directory in R must contain the [code](code) directory and the [data](data) directory.
+To run the analysis scripts, the working directory in R must contain the [code](code) directory and the [data](data) directory.

 Details of the origin of the three data files in the [data](data) directory are provided below.